A tremendous change in access to classic films. An interview with film historian Kristin Thompson

 In this interview made with the occasion of her presence in Romania, the renowned American film historian Kristin Thompson talks about her famous books, written together with David Bordwell, Film History: An Introduction and Film Art: An Introduction, about the worldwide phenomenon of the rediscovery of classic films, in restored versions, which are increasingly accessible, about the state of cinephilia and film criticism, but also about the New Romanian Cinema.

-Kristin Thompson is in Bucharest following the publication of the Romanian translation of her seminal work Film History: An Introduction (written with David Bordwell and revised with the help of Jeff Smith).
+Kristin Thompson was in Bucharest following the publication of the Romanian translation of her seminal work Film History: An Introduction (written with David Bordwell and revised with the help of Jeff Smith).
 On Thursday, October 24th, she was awarded the title of Doctor Honoris Causa from UNATC, the most prominent Romanian Film School.
-On Saturday, October 25th, she will also hold a masterclass at UNATC, moderated by film critics and professors Andrei Gorzo and Andrei Rus.
+On Saturday, October 25th, she held a masterclass at UNATC, moderated by film critics and professors Andrei Gorzo and Andrei Rus.

 Kristin Thompson also chose two films for a Carte Blanche section during Les Films de Cannes à Bucarest festival: The Long Day Closes (1992), by Terence Davies, and Lady Windermere’s Fan (1925), by Ernst Lubitsch.
-Finally, tomorrow, October 27th, she will also have a meeting with readers at the Carturesti & Friends Bookstore.
+Finally, on October 27th, she met with readers at the Carturesti & Friends Bookstore.

 She has also contributed texts and commentary to the booklets of dozens of DVDs and Blu-rays released by the world’s leading distribution companies and, together with David Bordwell and Jeff Smith, hosted a series entitled Observations on Film Art for the streaming service Criterion Channel.
 On davidbordwell.net she has published hundreds of essays on the most varied topics.